celestiaorg/celestia-app/docs/architecture/ADR-005-QGB_posting_confirms_in_reserved_namespace.md

 Deploy the QGB as a Rollup that posts its data to Celestia, and, uses a separate settlement layer for slashing.
 This might be the end goal of the QGB, but it will be very involved to build at this stage.

-Also, if this ADR got accepted, it will be an important stepping stone into the Rollup direction.
+Also, if this ADR got accepted, it will be an important stepping stone in the Rollup direction.

 ## Decision